cvmfs/doc-cvmfs/cpt-configure.rst

 its participating repositories.
 In order to have a repository not join the shared cache but use an exclusive cache, set ``CVMFS_SHARED_CACHE=no``.

+    .. /dev/shm can be used but uses the actual RAM
+    .. let cache use their own isolated partition to prevent out of space problems (cvmfs quota is blind what others do on the partition)

+.. and: private mountpoint section should link to cache section

+..
+Maybe add a note that a lot of sites that use Slurm will have a private (per job) /tmp and /dev/shm so you cannot use that as cache

 .. _alien cache: